-AI and new, rapidly evolving technology.
-Embraced by some and feared by others.
-But how can they improve the efficiency of recruitment processes to ensure that the right people are identified and selected for the right roles?
+AI and new, rapidly evolving technology, is embraced by some and feared by others.
+How can they improve the efficiency of recruitment processes to ensure that the right people are identified and selected for the right roles?

 This topic was explored further at our event ‘Time consuming or time saved?
 The future of AI and technology in recruitment’ which took place in Birmingham on Thursday 7th March.
 Jeremy White, speaker on future trends and Executive Editor of Wired, Laura Belfield, Senior Product Manager at PredictiveHire, and Matt Mowlam, Group Digital Director at PageGroup, discussed the evolving recruitment landscape and how technology can improve the candidate journey.

 One of the key points highlighted during our discussion was that AI is a useful tool that can improve processes and has already begun to integrate into our everyday lives.
 On this point, Jeremy had this to say:

 “We’re using it all the time now – it is in your smart systems, the web pages you look at.
 The best thing about artificial intelligence and machine learning is that we are interacting with it all the time as we live, work, and breathe.
 This is not a technology of the future - we are interacting with it now.
 And that actually shows you how good it is becoming, because a lot of the time people don’t even realise they are doing so.”

 The evolving recruitment landscape

 Recruitment and the HR function are currently experiencing a shift in the way that technology is used to support hiring processes.
 Laura pointed out that this means they are on the brink of a lot of disruption and transformation.
 “Traditionally in HR, technology has been very process related.
 Used to screen CVs to make processes easier, but it hasn’t really been employed to make smarter decisions.”
 Laura explained.